Mark Perrenoud

 • As a board we should have high expectations for ourselves, staff and students.
 We all need to give our best effort.

-• The quality of our schooling is serious business, but school should mostly be fun for students and teachers.
+• The quality of our schooling is serious business, but school should mostly be enjoyable for students and teachers.

 • We are going through a period of time in which too many people are under attack and not treated respectfully.
 We need to treat our students, teachers and parents well.

-• Parents rights have always been central to education.
+• Parents’ rights have always been central to education.
 Parents have the right to choose the schooling their child attends.
-There is also the option to open enroll in the public school district, the church supported school or homeschooling of their choice.
+There are also the options to open–enroll in another public school district, attend a church-supported school or homeschooling.

-• This is a time of fears on the part of parents and teachers.
+• This is a time of some fear on the part of parents and teachers.
 Parents want their children treated well at school.
-Parents are told to be fearful of their child being exposed to social indoctrination.
 School is not a place for indoctrination of students toward a certain ideology or gender identity.
 Related to this, teachers should not have to worry excessively about what they can say to students.

-• Home schooling can certainly be done very well.
+• Home schooling can certainly be done very well by some parents.
 CSD should be aware of the needs of Custer County home schoolers and provide some support to them.
-I support home schooled students having access to some classes and extracurricular activities at CSD.
+Home schooled students can access some classes and extracurricular activities at CSD.
+The Board needs to learn why parents choose homeschooling over the public schools.

 • There should be separation of religion and school.
-For example, I am opposed to posting the Ten Commandments in our schools as proposed this legislative session.
+For example, I am opposed to posting the Ten Commandments in our schools as proposed in the 2025 legislative session.
 This would be a precedent that can lead to future complications, such as other religions wanting equal expression.

 • We need to teach students to be critical thinkers.
 Students need to be given all sides of an issue, and form their own opinions.
 They should learn to consider different perspectives, seek evidence for what they conclude and question authority.